Hemit99123/stocksavvy-api/README.md

 ## 💻 Technologies Used:

 ### Drizzle ORM
 Drizzle serves as both an ORM and a query builder, providing a mid-level abstraction from SQL code for improved performance.
-Developers are expected to have SQL knowledge, which is considered a fair trade-off by the StockSavvy development team.
-For more information, check out this [YouTube Video](https://www.youtube.com/watch?v=b8W4bupOmxw).
+Developers are expected to have SQL knowledge, which is considered a fair trade-off by the developer, Hemit Patel

 ### NodeJS with TSC
 NodeJS is a runtime environment for JavaScript, enabling server-side execution of JavaScript code.
 This allows for a unified programming language across the web app and API, enhancing developer experience.
 Its asynchronous features and promise-based structure add to its appeal.
 TSC is the TypeScript compiler for NodeJS, as TypeScript is not natively supported.